- Can the fiscal officer or other approvers make changes to the information on an AggieBuy Requisition?

 Another option is to assign the cart to the other person.
 Once the person looks over the order, it can be assigned back to you.
 One advantage to assigning a cart instead of adding an approval is that, if you find the person is unavailable, you have the option of unassigning the cart.
 It's not possible to "unassign" an approval.

-- Is there a "diagram" that shows how each step of AggieBuy routing works?
+- Is there a breakdown that shows each step of AggieBuy routing?

 - I'd like to set up routing based on type of commodity ordered.
 Is this possible?